apache/ozone/hadoop-hdds/docs/content/interface/OzoneFS.md

 whereas the host name in the config `ozone.om.address` is ignored.

 ## Setting up the ofs
+This is just a general introduction.
+For more detailed usage, you can refer to ofs.md.

 Please add the following entry to the core-site.xml.

 {{< highlight xml >}}